SweetCodey/system-design-masterclass/11. Design Cab sharing System/Cab Sharing System Design.md

     2. For instance, if you want to limit, then you can save only ETA associated to pick-up and drop-off points to the Ride Estimator Database.
 Also, you can consider this storage if Mark changes his drop-off location.

 >__*Note:*__
-- We can store average speeds in a hash table for fast look-up.
+>- We can store average speeds in a hash table for fast look-up.
-    - A hash table generalizes the simpler notion of an array.
-    *Note:* You can refer to our __hashing__ section of [Extras file](../1.%20System%20Design%20Basics/Extras.md) for more information.
+>    - A hash table generalizes the simpler notion of an array.
+You can refer to our __hashing__ section of [Extras file](../1.%20System%20Design%20Basics/Extras.md) for more information.

 ![Response Flow1](./Resources/HLDviewETA5.png)